<future>[added with C++11]

 exception object of type

-holding an
+future_error holding an

-error code of no_state
+error code of no_state.

 Otherwise, if either of the member functions

-or make_ready_at_thread_exit
+operator() or make_ready_at_thread_exit has already

 been called for this object, the member function throws an